wemake-services/django-test-migrations/README.md

 It has three methods to work with:

-- `.before()` which takes app and migration names to generate a state before the actual migration happens
+- `.before()` which takes app and migration names to generate a state before the actual migration happens.
+  It creates the `before state` by applying all migrations up to and including the one passed as an argument.

 - `.after()` which takes app and migration names to perform the actual migration
 - `.reset()` to clean everything up after we are done with testing